kimtienvu/Ciphers/README.md

 - Uses command line arguments:
 * 1st is the program name
 * 2nd is "y" or "n" (case insensitive) to indicate if the user would like to choose the key
-* If the user chooses "y": the third argument must be an integer (only positive integers work for now)
+* If the user chooses "y": the third argument must be an integer (only positive integers work.
+Negative integers will result in the key being 0, hence there will be no shifting)
 * If the user chooses "n": No third argument is needed
 - After the user runs the program with command line arguments, they will be prompted to enter a message they would like to encrypt.
 * If no message is inputted, program ends.